 James Andrew "Jamie" VanDerveer, a lifelong resident of Piscataway, N.J., passed away with his loving family by his side on Nov.
 13, 2019 after a courageous battle with cancer.
 Jamie was born in New Brunswick, NJ on September 17, 1969, a son to the late Concetta (Wood) and Richard VanDerveer.
 He married Tonianne (Galdieri) VanDerveer; the love of his life, in 2011, who survives him.
 Jamie is also survived by daughters, Lily and Hanna.

-To plant a memorial tree in honor of James Andrew "Jamie" VanDerveer, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of James Andrew "Jamie" VanDerveer, please visit our Heartfelt Sympathies Store.

 Jamie enlisted in the United States Marine Corp after graduating from high school and proudly served his country with two tours of duty in Iraq and was stationed for four years in the Philippines.
 Jamie’s passion and dedication to his country was only matched by his love and devotion to his family.
 Jamie was known for his infectious smile, his kind and compassionate spirit, love of Ocean City with his family and racing his car.